seanj06/Vincenzos/README.md

    ![navbar2](assets/README-images/navbar2.jpg)
    </details>

- - I want to be able to view the site on mobile and tablet devices as well as desktop.
+ -  As a first time user I want to be able to view the site on mobile and tablet devices as well as desktop.

    - The site is fully responsive to all screen sizes and devices.
 The navbar transforms into a hamburger menu for users on small screens.
 The menu page also transforms into 1 column of menu containers on smaller screens for easy user readability.